zkLinkProtocol/nova-point-v2/src/adapters/README.md

 | balance      | Historical balances raw data.
 0.1 ETH               | 100000000000000000                         | Yes      |
 | symbol       | token symbol                                        | WETH                                       | No       |

-**Important Note:
+**Important Note:**

-**For TVL point calculation, we take into consideration the balance of tokens held in the user's address in every 8 hour snapshot.
-This means that all different types of transaction data with the data fields in the table shall be provided, including the withdrawal data, not just the deposit data.
+For TVL point calculation, we take into consideration the balance of tokens locked in the contracts in every 8 hour snapshot.
+This means that the subgraph should listen for events where the user's percentage share in the contract changes, such as Transfer, Mint, Stake, Deposit, etc.

-**Illustrated Examples of Calculation on Nova**
+**Illustrated examples of balance calculation on Nova**

-_**Case 1: **_
+> The calculation formula is always the percentage multiplied by the pool's TVL.

+**Case 1:**

 Imagine that user A (A) deposits 500 ETH/USDC into the ETH/USDC pool and receive 500 stETH.
 Then, user B (B) comes in and borrow the 100 ETH/USDC out of the 500 ETH/USDC.
-A will receive points for the 400 stETH owned.
+Due to the decrease in the contract's TVL, A will only receive points for the 400 stETH owned.
+The Formula: For A `TVL_u = percentage * poolTVL = 100% * 400 = 400ETH`

-B will receive points for the 100 ETH/USDC borrowed.
-In conclusion, the points are calculated based on the actual amount of tokens owned by the users in the pool.
-Then, we will calculate the % of tokens owned by A & B in the pool.
+In conclusion, the points are calculated based on the pool's TVL.
+Then, we will calculate the % of tokens owned by A.

-_**Case 2: **_
+**Case 2:**

 Imagine that A & B each locks up 100 USDC in the pool.
-The contract has a total of 200 USDC locked up, then the balance of A & B will be 200 USDC each.
+The contract has a total of 200 USDC locked up, then tA and B each occupy 50% of the TVL in the contract.

-Case 2.1: If A withdraws all staked USDC, then A's balance will be 0.
+Case 2-1: If A withdraws all staked USDC, then A's balance will be 0, B occupies 100% of the TVL in the contract. contract TVL is 100 USDC.
+The Formula: For A is 0; For B `TVL_u = percentage * poolTVL = 100% * 100 = 100ETH`

-Case 2.2: If a new user, C comes in and borrows 100 USDC, then the assets which are locked up by the contract will be left with only 100 USDC.
+Case 2-2: If a new user, C comes in and borrows 100 USDC, then the assets which are locked up by the contract will be left with only 100 USDC.
 This means that A and B each now owns 50% of total asset balance in the contract.
 A & B's final balance will be 50 USDC each in this case.
+The Formula: `TVL_u = percentage * poolTVL = 50% * 100 = 50ETH`

 ## Testing & Validation